grbfacet/facet/relativity-tutorial.md

 Another aspect of mass however does change with motion according to Einstein.
 In both Newtonian and Einsteinian theory of force and motion, mass is a measure of a body’s resistance to having its state of motion changed (i.e., accelerated) by a force.
 We also refer to this as the body’s inertia.
 We all know that you have to push a heavy body harder (with more force) than a lighter body to get equal motion.
 A normal adult can push a small auto and get it to roll.
 A dozen normal adults probably can’t budge a railway car on the tracks.
 That’s the amount of resistance to changing the motion of a body.
 We need to distinguish the amount of matter in a body which is unchanged by the state of motion and the inertia of a body which does change in Relativity theory but does not change in Newtonian theory when a body moves faster.

 Newton’s F = ma tells us if we keep pushing a body long enough with a constant force it will accelerate at constant rate to any speed we shoot for, even beyond the speed of light if we push long enough.
-But that assumes that the inertia of m<sub>0</sub>,  does not change with increasing speed.
+But that assumes that the inertia of m<sub>0</sub> does not change with increasing speed.
 If we solve the Newtonian energy formula for v we get

 <span class="eq">v = (2E<sub>Newton</sub>/m<sub>0</sub>)<sup>1/2</sup>.</span>

 If this were true at any speed, that is, if m<sub>0</sub> was a constant independent of speed, what speed would a 42 GeV electron have?
-We have put the subscript 0 on m to indicate it is an unchanging constant.

 Calculation: Let’s calculate the speed of a 42 GeV electron just leaving the Linac accelerator and let’s do it “wrong”, let’s do it according to Newton’s formula.
 We need a couple numbers: the conversion of energy units between eV and Joules,